orbitmines/archive/projects/Writing - 2025. A Universal Language.md

 selfref equiv ray how does it work for init/terminal

 equiv ray collapse.self
-.all in both directions
-. reverse baked in how

 equiv ray at intersection - then what does initial mean?